Seiko Modding Parts Explained: Cases, Dials, Hands, Bezels, and Movements

 The key checks are:

 For a deeper look at the craft side, read How Custom Watch Dials Are Made.
-Dial experiments and workshop-made objects also connect naturally to Rexx StudioWorks.
+Dial experiments and workshop-made objects also connect naturally to Rexx StudioWorks, the craft layer behind handmade dials, engraved pieces, and small workshop objects.

 The Hands: Small Parts, Big Consequences